-7. Praise your child for admitting or fixing her mistakes
+8. Praise your child for admitting or fixing mistakes

 “Why is he crying?”
-I asked my kids, referring to my two-year-old who had run to me in tears.
+I asked my kids, referring to my toddler who had run to me in tears.

-Admitting our mistakes is hard.
+Because admitting our mistakes is hard.
 I have a difficult time confessing where I had gone wrong or the part I played in an argument.
-When you notice your child admitted his mistake, praise him—thank him—for doing so.
+When you notice your child admitted her mistake, praise her—thank her, even—for doing so.

-This doesn’t encourage him to misbehave.
-He won’t think, “Wow, mom praised me for being honest.
+This doesn’t encourage her to misbehave.
+She won’t think, “Wow, mom praised me for being honest.
 I’m going to hit my brother in the face again!”
-You’ll of course want to follow up your praise with what he can or can’t do with hitting.
-But he’ll recognize that telling the truth was right, even if hitting was wrong.
+You’ll of course want to follow up with what she can or can’t do, but she’ll learn that telling the truth was right, even if hitting was wrong.

-We learned how important mistakes can be and how to encourage our kids to embrace making mistakes.
+We learned how important mistakes can be and how to encourage our kids to embrace them.
 All these strategies boil down to one thing: the way we view and talk about mistakes.

 So you see, mistakes aren’t that bad.
-From simple to large mistakes she’ll face, they can be some of the best lessons she’ll learn in life.
+From simple mistakes like spilling milk to large mistakes she’ll face, they can be some of the best lessons she’ll learn in life.

 - How to Respond when Your Child Makes a Mistake